 This is one of the hardest things to know when buying a heater – buying something too small will be a waste of money, but getting something too big could see your energy bills unnecessarily skyrocket.

 The following rule is the simplest way to estimate what size heater you will need: for every 1 ft² of floor space, 10 W of power will be required.

 So, if your garage is 15 ft², multiply 10 x 15 which gives 150.
 Then multiply this by 10 again, which gives 1500.
 This shows that you need a unit that produces at least 1500 W of power to heat the space.

 Gas heaters are measured in BTUs.
 You can estimate the size of gas heater that you will require by multiplying the required wattage by 3.41.
 So, again, if your garage measures 15 ft, and will require 1500 W to heat the space, multiply 1500 x 3.41 which equals 5,115 BTUs.

 Of course, other factors will affect how much power you need to heat your garage.
 For example, spaces with high ceilings will require more heating.
 In addition, the amount of heat required will depend on the insulation of the building as well as if there are draughty window or doors.

 Some of the best garage heaters will have adjustable heat settings.
-This will mean you can choose between different heat outputs, depending on your preferences throughout the day.
+This will mean you can choose between different heat outputs, depending on your intention for the heater.

-An adjustable thermostat is also a great function to look out for in a garage heater.
+In addition, an adjustable thermostat is a useful function to look out for in a garage heater.
 With a thermostat you can set your desired temperature for the room, and the heater will maintain this temperature.
-Turning off when it is reached, and turning back on when more heat is needed.
+This means the heater will turn off when the set temperature is reached, and turn back on when more heat is needed.
 This is a great feature for making the heater easy to use, as well as economical – you won’t be wasting energy that you don’t need.